TobiasKb96/AI_Project_CDC26BB/README.md

 ### Explanation i.e. GradCam (which input pixels were most relevant for the output decision)

-We further used GradCam and figured out / ploted the mainly needed portions of images needed in order to understand and translate the png files correctly.
+We further used GradCam and figured out / plotted the mainly needed portions of images needed in order to understand and translate the png files correctly.

 ### References